 Read that last sentence one more time . . .
 It’s the management that matters.

-According to an employee from Smithfield Foods, who has already made the decision to move their sows into group housing, observed that given a choice, 90% of the sows prefer to spend 90% of their time in individual stalls.
+According to an employee from Smithfield Foods, who has already made the decision to move their sows into group housing, observed that given a choice, 90% of the sows prefer to spend 90% of their time in individual stalls or gestation crates.
 And research backs this observation.

 Farmers do care for their animals by working as a team with veterinarians and animal nutritionists.
 Animal mistreatment on farms makes as much sense as a car dealer keying his inventory.
 And none of us are “keying cars.”